Sein Lwin

 Sein Lwin (စိန်လွင်, [sèiɰ̃ lwɪ̀ɰ̃]; 27 January 1924 – 9 April 2004) was a Burmese politician and retired military general in the Myanmar Army.
 He was served as the sixth president of Burma for 17 days in 1988, following the resignation of San Yu.

 Sein Lwin was dubbed the "Butcher of Rangoon" for his brutal suppression of successive student-led demonstrations in the capital.
-He was served the brutal cohort of Ne Win and the man responsible for the ruthless suppression of dissent, notably antigovernment protests in 1962 in which scores of university students were slaughtered.
+He was seen as the brutal cohort of Ne Win and the man responsible for the ruthless suppression of dissent, notably antigovernment protests in 1962 in which scores of university students were slaughtered.

 Early life

 Sein Lwin was born on 27 January 1924 in Kawkayin village, Paung, Mon State then under the British Raj to parent Shwe Yin and his wife Ma Ma Gyi.
 Early, he worked a school teacher in his hometown.
 He has a son by the name Min Lwin Oo who was a mariners (navigating officer) in the late 1980s.